Michael-Melis/figma-test-project/README.md

-to run this appliacation use use "yarn" then "yarn start"
+to run this appliacation use "yarn" then "yarn start"